Kolombangara: World War II

 During World War II the island and the waters around it were the scene of much fighting.
 The Imperial Japanese Army used an airstrip on some flat ground at Vila on the south shore of the island, and in May 1943 based several military units with over ten thousand troops garrisoned on the southeast side of the island under the command of Major General Minoru Sasaki, in an attempt to establish a defence line through the Central Solomons.
-Naval battles nearby included the Battle of Kula Gulf and Battle of Kolombangara.
+Naval battles nearby included the Battle of Kula Gulf and the Battle of Kolombangara.

-The most famous and bloody battle was the mission to intercept the "Tokyo Express" supply convoy which resulted in the ramming and explosion of U.S. torpedo boat PT-109, manned by John F. Kennedy and his crew.
-Australian coastwatcher, Sub Lieutenant Arthur Reginald Evans, who manned a secret observation post at the top of the island's Mount Veve volcano, spotted the explosion.
+The most famous battle was the mission to intercept the Tokyo Express supply convoy which resulted in the ramming and explosion of USN patrol torpedo boat PT-109 commanded by John F. Kennedy.
+Australian coastwatcher Sub-lieutenant Arthur Reginald Evans, who manned a secret observation post at the top of the island's Mount Veve volcano, spotted the explosion.
 After decoding news that the explosion he had witnessed was probably from the lost PT-109 he dispatched Solomon Islanders Biuku Gasa and Eroni Kumana in a dugout canoe to look for possible survivors.
 Their efforts led to the subsequent discovery and rescue of John F. Kennedy and the surviving crew.

 After destroyers succeeded in sinking the supply ships three nights later and isolating the garrison of 12,400 there, US forces were able to "leapfrog" Kolombangara to land on Vella Lavella to the west.
 The Japanese evacuated Kolombangara between September 23 and October 4, 1943.

-In January 1944 a detachment of 1 officer and 6 enlisted men from the 350th Engineer General Service Regiment stationed at Munda, established a vegetable farm on the abandoned Japanese airstrip at Vila.
-The British government furnished 16 male natives to help with the project.
-With seeds acquired through the International Red Cross, many vegetables were sent back to the base hospital to supplement the dehydrated meals served the recuperating veterans.
+In January 1944 a detachment of one officer and six enlisted men from the 350th Engineer General Service Regiment stationed at Munda established a vegetable farm on the abandoned Japanese airstrip at Vila.
+The British government assigned sixteen Solomon Island men to help with the project.
+With seeds acquired through the Red Cross, many vegetables were sent back to the base hospital to supplement the dehydrated meals served the recuperating veterans.
 The main item was watermelons.